-Event monitoring (event-mon) reporting can be modified without having to disable the bin group.
-On modification, existing events and the ability to compute new TCAs will wait for the start of a subsequent measurement interval when changes are made during an active measurement interval.
+Event monitoring reporting can be modified without having to disable the bin group.
+On modification, existing events and the ability to compute new TCAs wait for the start of a subsequent measurement interval when changes are made during an active measurement interval.
 If the modification is made in near proximity to the completion of one measurement interval, the introduction of the new TCA may require a further measurement interval to implement the change and restart the TCA computations.

-The following configuration example shows that event-mon is enabled for delay-events and disabled for loss-events, under the meas-interval 5-min.
+The following configuration example shows that event monitoring is enabled for delay-events and disabled for loss-events, under the meas-interval 5-min.

 '''

+configure

+oam-pm

 session "ip-rtr-int-PE-1-PE-2" test-family ip session-type proactive create

+bin-group 3

+description "ip circuit connecting PE-1 to PE-2"

 meas-interval 5-mins create

 accounting-policy 9

 boundary-type clock-aligned

+default value

 clock-offset 0

+default value

 event-mon

 delay-events

+default value

 no loss-events

 no shutdown

 exit

 intervals-stored 24

 '''